nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 - Then we connected containers `one` and `two` inside this Docker Network _without changing **anything** else_.
 - And thanks to this, we were able to make `one` and `two` communicate with each other, while still being isolated from the rest of the world (noticed how `three` was not involved here?)

-This **is** powerful: with that, imagine what you can do: you can link containers running your webapp with a container running `nginx`, with a container running `postgresql`, with a container running `redis`, etc.
+This **is** powerful: with that, imagine what you can do: you can connect containers running your webapp with a container running `nginx`, with a container running `postgresql`, with a container running `redis`, etc.

 In other words, we have opened one of the last doors to building complex stacks.
 (In these articles, until I mention otherwise, by "stack" I mean a group of container, possibly interacting with each others through Docker Network(s), with some Docker Volumes).

-I'd like you to take a small break (not one of those long break, where I show a cup of coffee icon, just a step back to appreciate the complexity of what we are doing) and enjoy (also make _sure_ you understood what we have just done).
+I'd like you to take a small break (not one of those long break, where I show a cup of coffee icon, just a step back to appreciate the complexity of what we are doing) and enjoy (also make _sure_ you understood what we have just done because we are going to build upon this).

 This _may_ look simple to you right now, but it's:

 1. because I (hopefully) explain it clearly (at least that's what I'm trying to do)
 2. because the Docker developers made a wonderful job of giving up a very nice API, simple to use ; they abstracted away all the complex notions, etc.